Skip to Content

 1. Car Hire Excess (you need to understand this first)

 For example, your rental will include basic insurance in the price (see point 2).
-However, if you damage the car, you’re liable to pay a fixed amount towards the damage.
+However, if you damage the car, you are liable to pay a fixed amount towards the damage.

 2. Third Party Liability Insurance is a legal requirement

-Third-Party Cover (aka TPC, Motor Liability or Legal Liability Insurance) is included, by law, in your car rental price.
-The rental companies are required to add it in.
+Third-Party Cover is included, by law, in your car rental price.

-In a nutshell, Third Party Liability Insurance is the minimum level of cover that’s legally allowed to drive a car in Ireland.
-Here’s what you need to know:
+In a nutshell, Third Party Liability Insurance is the minimum level of cover that’s legally allowed to drive a car in Ireland:

 • It covers: Damage to someone else’s car/property and any injury you cause to the person